thomas001/lr-pristine-raw-importer/README.md

 - Collections, keywords, color, pick status are copied from the source photo
 - *No* new collection is created on every import

+## Customization

+The plugin has some basic preferences that can be tweaked in Lightroom's plugin
+manager:

+- How the photo exported from PureRAW is stacked with the source photo
+- How collections are updated after export

 ## Installation

 PureRAW installs two Lightroom plugins: one plugin is responsible for sending